cleesmith/keys2text_proxy/README.md

   This app was written for and tested using [novelcrafter](https://www.novelcrafter.com)<br>
   This app handles CORS so your web browser can perform `fetch`es to the proxy.<br>
-  Personally, I use `LM Studio` in `AI Connections` and change the port.<br>
+  Personally, for `novelcrafter` setting I use `LM Studio` in `AI Connections` and change the port.<br>
-  When using API keys for all of the AI providers, the list of models is over 300, wow.<br>
+  When using API keys for all of the AI providers, the list of models is over 300, which is wow.<br>
   Works great!

 - **Chat Logging**

   Every conversation is automatically logged in a timestamped text file, e.g., `chat_YYYY-MM-DD_HH-MM-SS.txt`.<br>
-  This log is just a plain text file tracking your prompts under `Me:` and responses under `AI:`.
+  This log is just a plain text file tracking your prompts as pairs of `Me:` prompt and `AI:` response,<br>
+  which may be helpful for writers and editing.

 ## Roadmap